Semester at Sea Lifelong Learning: Educational Tours Abroad

 - Global Studies: All members of the voyage community participate in the Global Studies course which is taught daily while at sea.
 This course offers an interdisciplinary perspectives on peoples, cultures, and geography in the countries and regions visited.
 Following each port, participants will have an opportunity to share reflections on their experience within small groups in Global Studies.

-- Logistical Pre-Port: This session is an exclusive Explorer Seminar the evening before arrival.
+- Logistical Pre-Port: This session is an exclusive evening seminars the evening before arrival.
 The Executive Dean works with select staff to brief participants on health and safety concerns, matters pertaining to disembarkation and immigration, in-country program logistics, transportation options, etc.

 Audit University Courses

 Lifelong Learners can informally sign up to participate in a course after student registration closes.
-Course availability depends on the amount of open seats left in the class after students register.
+Course availability depends on the amount of open seats left in the class after students register, but Lifelong Learners are typically able to participate in their first choice courses.
+Lifelong Learners do not receive any academic credit for their involvement.

 Available courses will be sent out to Lifelong Learners in an email approximately one month prior to the start of the voyage.